-For as long as I can remember I’ve wanted to be a writer and I’ve always had some kind of writing project on the go, whether it be micro-stories, articles, copy for websites or sketches but I’ve found that I’m not disciplined enough to write novel length stories in my spare time.
+For as long as I can remember I’ve wanted to be a writer and I’ve always had some kind of writing project on the go, whether it be flash fiction, newspaper articles, sketches, comedy scripts or copy for websites.
+But I’ve found that I’m not disciplined enough to write novel length stories in my spare time.
 I’ve only been able to complete such major projects when I’ve taken time off from work and made the writing my job.
 I finally got the courage to make it my full-time career in March 2016.

 You describe writing as your job.
 Does that mean that you don’t enjoy it?

 On the contrary.
 I think of what I do as a job just to keep myself disciplined, but I would more accurately describe writing as a passion.
 Yes, it’s a time consuming process, but I love writing.
 It can have its frustrations when you just can’t quite find the right way to say something that seems simple in your head, but that is more than compensated for by many moments of pure magic.
 I’m sure that every writer will tell you that there are times where the story almost writes itself or that the characters appear to come up with ideas that you hadn’t thought of.

 I’ve had many occasions where I’ve written what I thought was an inconsequential detail into a scene just because I liked it, only to find that it becomes a significant part of the plot many thousands of words later.
 That always gives me a thrill.